 More things to do in Shanghai

-We recommend that you read our guide about where to stay in Shanghai.
-It gives you an excellent overview of the most popular areas, highlighting the main attractions and hotel recommendations for each area.
-If you like our list of best hotels in Shanghai, then you should also check out our selection of recommended hotels in Seoul or the best hotels in Beijing.
+We recommend you read our guide about where to stay in Shanghai.
+It provides an excellent overview of the most popular areas, highlighting the main attractions and hotel recommendations for each area.